Pravalika-Batchu/DeepPCB/README.md

 ### Benchmarks Available
 The average precision rate and F-score are used for evaluation.
 A detection is considered correct if the Intersection over Union (IoU) between the detected box and ground truth is > 0.33.

-*The evaluation scripts in `evaluation/` can be run against predicted boundary coordinates.*